 We recognise that from the perspective of a service provider the concept of person-centeredness should mean the needs of each individual are understood and considered regardless of their unique situation.
 However, as the peak organisation representing and advocating for the needs of people with chronic pain, it is our role to ensure the needs of people with chronic pain are identified and supported.
 This is particularly significant around the discussion of what defines quality in aged care.

-Embedding pain management across the new single quality standards as well as the new Aged Care Safety and Quality Commission to ensure that providers have the capacity to manage chronic pain across aged care.
+Embedding pain management across the new single quality standards as well as the new Aged Care Safety and Quality Commission to ensure providers are responsive to chronic pain across aged care.